Many brewers and lovers of beer love to muse over the ingredients. We ponder on the flavor profile of our favorite beers.

-But, the real key ingredient in beer is one that will scarcely merit a mention, let alone a long satisfied ‘mmm' as we take our first, second, or 17th sip.
-That crucial element that doesn't elicit as much excitement is water.
+But, the real key ingredient in beer, which is often overlooked and scarcely merits a mention, let alone a long satisfied ‘mmm' as we take our first, second, or 17th sip, is water.
+So, the question arises: "What is the main ingredient in beer?"

 Water is the most crucial ingredient in beer.
-And very few of us realize exactly how it affects our drinks.
-So, how much water is in beer, and what role does it play?
+The best water for brewing beer is also the cleanest.
+So how much water is in beer, and what role does it play?
 Read on to find out more — we are going to break it down for you.

 How Much Water Is in Beer?

 Brewing uses water very intensively.
 Many overlook the fact that H20 is the main ingredient in beer (sounds obvious, right?).
+So, the question arises: "What percentage of beer is water?"
 It usually makes up between 90% and 95% of the contents, depending on the style of beer.

 But much more water plays into the brewing process than goes into a finished beer.
-The average brewhouse will use seven gallons of water to produce one gallon of beer, but the ratio can be much worse at less efficient sites.
+The average brewhouse uses seven gallons of water to produce one gallon of beer, but the ratio can be much worse at less efficient sites.

-In fact, one study found it can take up to 300 liters (79.25 gallons) to make just one liter (0.26 gallons) of beer.
-Water is also crucial to ensuring the equipment is sanitary.
+One study found it can take up to 300 liters (79.25 gallons) to make just one liter (0.26 gallons) of beer.
+So how much water is actually in beer, and how much is used during processing?

-In total, more H20 evaporates or gets discarded then goes into your beer.
+Most of it is used during regular brewery tasks, like sanitation.
+A small percentage goes in the bottle.
+In total, more H20 evaporates or gets discarded than goes into your beer.

 So, how does water affect beer?